'Rocket Raccoon' #1 Brims With Life And Humor [Review]

+I promise I mean this in the best possible way: Writer/artist Skottie Young and colorist Jean-Francois Beaulieu's Rocket Raccoon #1 reads like a comics version of a LucasArts computer adventure game.
 I realize that comparisons like that can be a backhanded insult.
 Saying that one piece of media is like another is an indirect way of saying it's derivative or wears its influences too clearly on its sleeve.
 That isn't what I'm trying to say here.
 What I mean is that Rocket Raccoon has a particularly appealing sense of humor to it, a specific style to its art, and its characters -- even those that appear in the margins -- feel alive.